awslabs/aws-sdk-swift/reference/0.x/AWSQuickSight/QuickSightClientProtocol.md

 func updateGroup(input: UpdateGroupInput, completion: @escaping (ClientRuntime.SdkResult<UpdateGroupOutputResponse, UpdateGroupOutputError>) -> Void)
 ```

-### updateIAMPolicyAssignment(input:​completion:​)
+### updateIAMPolicyAssignment(input:completion:)

 Updates an existing IAMpolicy assignment.
-This operation updates only the optional
-parameter or parameters that are specified in the request.
+This operation updates only the optional parameter or parameters that are specified in the request.
 This overwrites all of the users included in Identities.

 ``` swift
 func updateIAMPolicyAssignment(input: UpdateIAMPolicyAssignmentInput, completion: @escaping (ClientRuntime.SdkResult<UpdateIAMPolicyAssignmentOutputResponse, UpdateIAMPolicyAssignmentOutputError>) -> Void)
 ```

-### updateTemplate(input:​completion:​)
+### updateTemplate(input:completion:)

 Updates a template from an existing Amazon QuickSight analysis or another template.